AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. **Feature**: Allow users to delete a donor along with all donation records associated with that specific donor in a single step. <br>

    **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they can delete a donor.
-This particular design model was intentional, as after all, just like in most record books, we wanted to preserve the donation records of all donors, regardless of the donor's status. <br>
+   This is a feature not a bug, because in real life, users would most likely want to preserve a donor's donation records in the system for audit purposes, even if the donor is past the age of eligibility.
+Therefore, we have intentionally made deleting a donor and their donation records difficult.<br>

-   **Rationality for the New Feature**: However, some users have expressed that the current process is time-consuming.
-As such, to align with the expectation of our users, we will introduce this new feature. <br> <br>
+   **Rationality for the New Feature**: However, some PE-D testers have expressed that the current process is time-consuming.
+As such, if real users express a similar sentiment too, we will introduce this new feature. <br><br>

 2. **Feature**: Introduce a `listdonations` command that allows users to view all donation records in the system. <br>

    **Current Behaviour**: There is no feature that allows users to view all the donation records at once and users are only allowed to access donation records individually through other commands such as `finddonations`.
-This design choice was purely intentional as we assumed that users did not see a need to view all donation records at once.
+This design choice was purely intentional as we believed that users did not see a need to view all donation records at once.
    Rather, our focus was more on allowing users to retrieve specific records efficiently, prioritizing quick access to individual donation records versus displaying a full list of all donation records, which we believed would be overwhelming or unnecessary for most users. <br>

-    **Rationality for the New Feature**: Some users have noticed that the absence of such a feature makes it difficult to get an overview of all the donation records prevalent.
-As such, in order to improve accessibility and align with user expectations, we will introduce the `listdonations` features.  <br>
+    **Rationality for the New Feature**: Some PE-D testers have noticed that the absence of such a feature makes it difficult to get an overview of all the donation records prevalent.
+As such, if real users express a similar need, we will introduce the `listdonations` features. <br><br>

+3. **Feature**: Warn users when BloodNet already contains a donor with the same phone number or the same name.<br>

+   **Current Behaviour**: 2 donors are only considered to be identical if they have both the same name (case-sensitive) and phone number.<br>

+    **Rationality for the New Feature**: It is possible for the existing validation check to miss certain edge cases.
+For example, if a donor with a name "Alex Tan" and phone number "88888888" already exists in BloodNet, a donor with a name "Alex T." and phone number "88888888" can still be added the BloodNet, even though there is a decent chance they refer to the same person.<br><br>

+4. **Feature**: Loosen phone number validation requirements.<br>

+   **Current Behaviour**: The phone number must contain exactly 8 digits.
+This may be too strict in some cases.
+For example, "8888 8888" would fail the validation check due to the whitespace in between.<br>

+    **Rationality for the New Feature**: We want to make the validation more fit-for-purpose.<br><br>